-(Quantitative) Structure-Activity Relationship ((Q)SAR) analyses may be required as part of the toxicological assessment of chemical active substances, in particular their metabolites and/or impurities under Regulation (GB/NI) 1107/2009.
+(Quantitative) Structure-Activity Relationship ((Q)SAR) analyses may be required as part of the toxicological assessment of chemical active substances, in particular their metabolites and/or impurities under Regulation (EC) 1107/2009.

 There is no specific guidance on submission of (Q)SAR analysis for pesticide (chemical) active substances, but generally accepted principles should be followed.
 Some critical elements that should be included in the submitted (Q)SAR report include: